 I shot my first film on Super 8mm while studying Three Dimensional Design at Wimbledon School of Art.
 The short film won first prize in a BBC tv competition judged by award winning DP Chris Menges BSC – years later, I worked with Chris as his operator on ‘Hummingbird’ (aka ‘Redemption’)

 I joined the film & TV industry as a commercials runner at Ridley Scott Associates.
 Having gained experience as a camera assistant on documentaries and TV drama, I progressed to operating and lighting.
 Acquiring skills such as steadicam, helped to build my reputation and propel my journey into feature films – reuniting with Ridley Scott as camera operator and splinter unit DP.

-– NOMINATION FOR OUTSTANDING CAMERA OPERATOR WORK ON A FEATURE FILM –
+THE OPERATORS AWARD: 2018 – NOMINATION FOR OUTSTANDING CAMERA OPERATOR WORK ON A FEATURE FILM –

-It was a huge pleasure to step aboard this Paddington sequel, under the superb navigation of the talented writer/director Paul King and the creative vision of DP Erik Wilson.
+It was a huge pleasure to step aboard this ‘Paddington’ sequel, under the superb navigation of the talented writer/director Paul King and the creative vision of DP Erik Wilson.
 I found it surprisingly challenging to frame this film – where the principle character was not only a small bear interacting with human co-stars, but he was never actually visible through the eyepiece!
 Complex sequences and a dynamic roving lens galvanised to help produce this heart-warming family comedy.
 Thank you to an amazing cast & crew for their great collaboration – This nomination is in recognition of all their hard work.